nasa/cumulus/docker/ecs/async-operation/async-operation/README.md

 This image is intended for use with the AsyncOperation model.
 It will:

-1. Eownload an AWS Lambda function from AWS
+1. Download an AWS Lambda function from AWS
 2. Download a payload from S3
 3. Execute the lambda function (inside the Docker container)
 4. Update the RDS database record for the AsyncOperation with the result of the lambda function.